jamesplease/react-request/docs/guides/best-practices.md

 </Fetch>
 ```

+> Note: you can explain what has gone wrong to the user in greater detail by looking
-Of course, by looking at the `error` object or the `response` object in greater detail,
+> at properties on the `error` object or the `response` object.
-you can provide your user with a more granular message, explaining to them what has
-gone wrong.

 ### Making "fetch components"